Prime orbit theorems for expanding Thurston maps: Genericity of strong non-integrability condition: Preliminaries

 \begin{rems} It is clear from Proposition~\ref{propCellDecomp}~(vii) and Definition~\ref{defExpanding} that if $f$ is an expanding Thurston map, so is $f^n$ for each $n\in\N$.
 We observe that being expanding is a topological property of a Thurston map and independent of the choice of the metric $d$ that generates the standard topology on $S^2$.
 By Lemma~6.2 in \cite{BM17}, it is also independent of the choice of the Jordan curve $\CC$ containing $\post f$.
 More precisely, if $f$ is an expanding Thurston map, then

 for each metric $\wt{d}$ that generates the standard topology on $S^2$ and each Jordan curve $\wt\CC\subseteq S^2$ that contains $\post f$. \end{rems}

 P.~Ha\"{\i}ssinsky and K.~M.~Pilgrim developed a notion of expansion in a more general context for finite branched coverings between topological spaces (see \cite[Sections~2.1 and~2.2]{HP09}).
 This applies to Thurston maps and their notion of expansion is equivalent to our notion defined above in the context of Thurston maps (see \cite[Proposition~6.4]{BM17}).
-Such concepts of expansion are natural analogs, in the contexts of finite branched coverings and Thurston maps, to some of the more classical versions, such as expansive homeomorphisms and forward-expansive continuous maps between compact metric spaces (see for example, \cite[Definition~3.2.11]{KH95}), and distance-expanding maps between compact metric spaces (see for example, \cite[Chapter~4]{PU10}).
+Such concepts of expansion are natural analogs, in the contexts of finite branched coverings and Thurston maps, to some of the more classical versions, such as expansive homeomorphisms and forward-expansive continuous maps between compact metric spaces (see for example, \cite[Definition~3.2.11]{KH95}), and distance-expanding maps between compact metric spaces (see for example, \cite[Chapter~4]{PrU10}).
 Our notion of expansion is not equivalent to any such classical notion in the context of Thurston maps.
 One topological obstruction comes from the presence of critical points for (non-homeomorphic) branched covering maps on $S^2$.
 In fact, as mentioned in the introduction, there are subtle connections between our notion of expansion and some classical notions of weak expansion.
 More precisely, one can prove that an expanding Thurston map is asymptotically $h$-expansive if and only if it has no periodic points.
 Moreover, such a map is never $h$-expansive.
+Asymptotic $h$-expansiveness and $h$-expansiveness are two notions of weak expansion introduced by M.~Misiurewicz \cite{Mi73} and R.~Bowen \cite{Bow72}, respectively.
 See \cite{Li15} for details.

 For an expanding Thurston map $f$, we can fix a particular metric $d$ on $S^2$ called a \emph{visual metric for $f$}.
 For the existence and properties of such metrics, see \cite[Chapter~8]{BM17}.
 For a visual metric $d$ for $f$, there exists a unique constant $\Lambda > 1$ called the \emph{expansion factor} of $d$ (see \cite[Chapter~8]{BM17} for more details).
 One major advantage of a visual metric $d$ is that in $(S^2,d)$, we have good quantitative control over the sizes of the cells in the cell decompositions discussed above.
 We summarize several results of this type (\cite[Proposition~8.4, Lemmas~8.10,~8.11]{BM17}) in the lemma below.